Verstappen beats Alonso to win at rain-affected Monaco

 Verstappen and the Ferrari drivers stayed out, but the intensifying rain led to the Dutchman hitting the wall at Portier and Sainz spinning at Mirabeau.

-Had Alonso been on intermediates, he may have made up enough time to pass Verstappen when the Red Bull driver pitted the next time around.
+Had Alonso been on intermediates, it looked at face value as if might have had a chance to make up enough time to pass Verstappen when the Red Bull driver pitted the next time around, although a quick analysis of the lap times suggested he probably would not have made it.

 Instead, both had to pit on lap 55 to fit intermediates and Verstappen retained the lead.